 The medieval plague, commonly referred to as the Black Death, was the most cathestrophic epidemic in recorded history.
 The plague is believed to have been brought west from China.
 Europeans had no resistance to it in much the same way that smallpox brought by Europeans was to desimate Native Americans in the 16th and 17th centuries.
 The plague ravaged Europe from 1347-51.
 There were also serious subsequent outbreaks as well.
 The plague often killed whole families, in part because family members could not bring themselve to abandon each other.
 Villages were devistated.
 An estimated 1,000 villages were completely destroyed.
 Historians estimate that about one-third of the European population died in the plague.
 The plague, however, had a profound impact on Europe beyond the incalcuable human pain and suffering of those affected.
 As strange as it may sound, the plague set in motion cultural and economic trends that played a major role in shaping modern Europe.

-The medieval plague took place before the development of modern medicine.
+The medieval plague took place before the development of modern medicine, for that matter science itself.
 Most historians believe that the Black Death that aflicted medival Europe was primarily the bubonic plague.
 There was also apparently pneumonic plague.
 The salient symptoms associated with the bubonic plague are elevated fever, aching limbs, and vomiting blood.
-The most identifiable characteristic of the plague were swollen lymph nodes which sweeld until they would burst.
-Most people did soon after.
+The most identifiable characteristic of the plague were swollen lymph nodes, most norably in arm pits and groins, which swelled with pus and blood until they would burst.
+Most people died soon after.

 The term "Black Death" presumably comes from the terrifying reputation of the disease.